Complex Analysis of Askaryan Radiation: A Fully Analytic Model in the Time-Domain: Introduction

-In Section \ref{sec:unit}, the cascade geometry, units, and relevant vocabulary are defined.
-In Section \ref{sec:ff}, we present the derivation of the form factor from first principles.
-Appendix A of the JCH+AC publication contains the detailed comparison between GEANT4 cascade simulations and theoretical predictions for the lateral charge distribution.
-In Section \ref{sec:onc}, a new derivation of the Askaryan EM field observed at the Cherenkov angle (\textit{on-cone}) is presented that accounts for the relative strength of one complex pole from coherence effects and two from the form factor.
-In Section \ref{sec:ofc}, a new derivation of the Askaryan EM field not observed at the Cherenkov angle (\textit{off-cone}) is presented that accounts for the longitudinal cascade width, viewing angle, and form factor.
-In Section \ref{sec:fit}, analytical results are compared to published Askaryan EM fields generated by NuRadioMC \cite{10.1140/epjc/s10052-020-7612-8} at 10 PeV and 100 PeV.
-At this energy, the LPM effect only has a small influence on the cascade development.
-In Section \ref{sec:conc}, the results are summarized and several applications of the new analytic model are described.
+In Section \ref{sec:unit}, the cascade geometry, units, and vocabulary are defined.
+In Section \ref{sec:ff}, we describe how the JCH+AC form factor fits into the current model \cite{10.1016/j.astropartphys.2017.03.008}.
+In Section \ref{sec:onc}, the analytic Askaryan field, observed at $\theta = \theta_{\rm C}$ (\textit{on-cone}), is presented.
+In Section \ref{sec:ofc}, the analytic Askaryan field observed for $\theta \neq \theta_{\rm C}$ (\textit{off-cone}) is presented.
+In Section \ref{sec:fit}, fully analytic fields are matched to semi-analytic fields generated with NuRadioMC \cite{10.1140/epjc/s10052-020-7612-8} at 10 PeV (electromagnetic cascades) and 100 PeV (hadronic cascades).
+Though the LPM effect is activated in NuRadioMC, it has a negligible influence on the waveform comparison at these energies.
+In Section \ref{sec:conc}, the results are summarized and potential applications of the model are described.